elastic/ecctl/docs/ecctl_platform_stack_upload.md

 ## ecctl platform stack upload

-Uploads an Elastic StackPack
+Uploads an Elastic StackPack (for ECE installations only)

 ### Synopsis

-Uploads an Elastic StackPack
+Uploads an Elastic StackPack (for ECE installations only)

 ```
 ecctl platform stack upload [flags]